JamFfm/NEXTIONDisplay/README.md

 # Usage

+Push the buttons in the startscreen and choose the desired screen.

 # Parameter

+Have a look in the parameters section in ChraftbeerPi Gui.
+All parameter with the Nextion "flag" will have influence.

+NEXTION_Kettle_ID: Choose kettle (Number), NO!
+CBPi reboot required, default is number 1.

 # Knows problems

 Scale is fixed so you can't see much small temp changes.
-Ist is an overview to the past 17 min and shows from 0-100°C.
+It is an overview to the past 17 min and shows from 0-100°C.
 Next versions will have a variable scale which takes into consideration of the highest and lowest temp value.

 Until now Farenheit is not supported.
 But will be in further releases.

+Still struggeling with the ASII and UTF8.
+Therefore Kettle and rest- names are not implemented.

 **Help is welcome**